 The simple answer is yes, you can drink too much water.
 Overhydration is a problem when someone consumes too much water, which reduces the electrolytes in your body.
 A fall in your electrolyte levels can cause headaches, nausea and muscle weakness.
 Signs you have consumed too much water can include swollen lips, hands and feet – though this differs to fluid retention caused by other conditions.
 If you are concerned about overhydration or dehydration, you should speak with your doctor to ensure you are maintaining optimum hydration levels to keep you healthy.

 Mobility Plus are dedicated to making life around your home, in particular your bathroom, easier and more livable.
-By providing a range of walk-in showers and walk-in baths, we help people improve their bathrooms for increased access so showering and bathing at home becomes safer.
+By providing a range of walk-in showers and walk-in baths for disabled and elderly, we help people improve their bathrooms for increased access so showering and bathing at home becomes safer.
 Explore our full range to discover how you can make the most of these modern and stylish additions to your bathroom.